scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

    - In case of a sensitive update, check that all votes are cast by a sensitive voting certificate.
 - In both cases, check that all signatures are verifiable, and no superfluous signatures are attached.

-If one or more of the above checks gives a negative result, the updated TRC should be rejected.
+If one or more of the above checks gives a negative result, the updated TRC SHOULD be rejected.

 ## Initial TRC Signing Ceremony {#trc-ceremony}

 The very first base TRC of an ISD, called the initial TRC, is a special case of the base TRC where the number of the ISD is chosen.
-The initial TRC must be signed during a special signing ceremony--all voting representatives of the initial TRC need to take part in this signing ceremony to sign the agreed-upon TRC.
+The initial TRC MUST be signed during a special signing ceremony--all voting representatives of the initial TRC need to take part in this signing ceremony to sign the agreed-upon TRC.
 As part of the ceremony, the public keys of all voters are exchanged.
 The TRC is then distributed throughout the ISD.
 All entities within an ISD can initially obtain an authentic TRC, by means of a secure off- or online mechanism.

 [](#initial-ceremony) describes a possible procedure for the signing ceremony of an ISD's initial TRC.
 It is in principle up to the initial members of an ISD how to shape the signing ceremony.
 However, it is recommended having a process in line with the ceremony described in the Appendix.